 CoLab's Start Page is your homebase for creating and accessing your workspaces.
 From there, you can also access the Track tab.
 In this article, we’ll cover the following:

-From the CoLab Start Page, click on the ‘+ New’ button and select ‘Workspace’ from the dropdown list.
-Type in the name of your workspace and click ‘Save’.
-Your saved workspace will display in the list of workspaces as shown below.
+From the CoLab Start Page, click the ‘Create Workspace’ button or the ‘+ New’ button and select ‘Workspace’ from the dropdown list.

 You can maximize your CoLab setup by organizing your workspaces into folders.
 For example, if your company is planning to collaborate with external users in CoLab (i.e. with customers, suppliers, etc.), you may want to create folders to segregate your workspaces shared internally with your team vs. workspaces shared with external parties.